 At ECV, I got to see how courageous and faithful people can partner with God to build a community where people are known and loved, where the gifts of God are seen and used.
 There I heard God’s invitation to plant a church in Princeton, NJ.
 I was able to say yes because of the community who had encouraged my gifts along the way.

 As I start to plant in Princeton, I’ve thought often of my pastor’s words to me.
 I no longer think who I am is a liability to ministry, but rather, I believe that this is part of the way that God is reaching the people of Princeton and building this church.
 Though I haven’t seen many women plant churches, I hope to see more of you.
 To borrow some words from a friend: I think that women church planters might have something that the church needs to learn about Jesus right now.
 We need your leadership.

 Are you discerning a call to church plant?

-Join us January 8-10 in Miami for the Multiply Vineyard Summit.
+Join us January 14-16 in California for the next Multiply Vineyard Summit.

 Liz Moore is a Vineyard church planter in process.
 She is envisioning a vibrant, hospitable, intergenerational church community in Princeton, New Jersey, which she will begin to plant in late 2018.
 Having recently served for eight years as New England Boarding Schools Field Staff for FOCUS, Liz has just completed her M.Div at Duke Divinity School.